Frewacom/pywalfox/README.md

 > **Note that the dark and light modes have *separate* theme and palette templates.
 When modifying a template, you are always modifiying the template for the currently selected mode (dark/light).**

-### Further theming with the included userChrome.css and userContent.css
+### Further theming with the included userChrome.css and userContent.css in Firefox
-Pywalfox includes custom CSS sheets that you can enable.
+Pywalfox includes custom CSS sheets that you can enable for Firefox.
-The custom CSS sheets applies your Pywal colors to the context menus and other elements of the browser that are not available using the [Firefox Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).
+The custom CSS sheets applies your Pywal colors to the context menus and other elements of the browser that are not available using the [Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).
 The scrollbar can also be hidden for a cleaner look.

 To enable the custom CSS sheets: